clwillhuang/Rails-and-Rails/README.md

 -   The simulation can be stopped by clicking "Back to Construction".
 This allows them to edit the track layout or restart the simulation from the start.
 ![Simulation of railroad operations in the game](Screenshots/Simulation.PNG)

-## Development Credits
+## Credits

-The development and 3D modelling was independently done by me.
-This map uses the Material UI Pack by MICHSKY and icons from The Noun Project.
-Sound effects are from freesound.org.
+The development and 3D modeling was independently done by me.
+This project uses the [Modern UI Pack by MICHSKY](https://assetstore.unity.com/packages/tools/gui/modern-ui-pack-201717) and mouse icons from [The Noun Project](https://thenounproject.com/).
+Sound effects are from [freesound](https://freesound.org/).